 Lucy Burlingame, Children's House Teacher, became a Bridgeview Montessori Children's House teacher in the fall of 2006 after having taught in another Montessori school for seven years in both toddler and age 3-6 programs.
 Lucy received both her B.A. in human services and her M.A. in teaching from Simmons College in Boston.
 She is fully trained and certified in early childhood education by the American Montessori Society.
 Prior to beginning her Montessori career, she was for eleven years a clinical caseworker for the Child-at-Risk hotline.
 Lucy is certified at the Lead Teacher level in both infant/toddler and pre-school by the Department of Early Education and Care.

 Agnes Cavanagh, Children's House teacher, joined the Bridgeview Montessori faculty in 2011as a Montessori Intern in the Children's House classroom.
 Having first learned about our school as a mother while looking for a school for her children, Agnes fell in love with the Montessori philosophy and began to pursue her own Montessori training.
 She was born in Barlinek, Poland and is a resident of Bourne.
 She earned a B.S and M.S. degree in physical education from AWF Gorzow Academy in Poland.
 Before starting her training and coming to Bridgeview, Agnes worked at the Riverview School for three years.
-She earned her Montessori certification in early childhood from Northeast Montessori Institute and is licenced at the Teacher level by the Department of Early Education and Care.
+She earned her Montessori certification in early childhood from Northeast Montessori Institute and is licensed at the Teacher level by the Department of Early Education and Care.
 Agnes is also a parent of two Bridgeview Montessori Elementary aged children.

 Julie Davis, Children's House Director, Children's HouseTeacher, joined the Bridgeview Montessori faculty as a substitute teacher in 2011, eager to get back to working in Montessori education where her teaching passion lies.
 In 2012, she began as Children's House Co-Director as well as classroom teacher.
 Currently she is our full time Children's House Director which allows her the opportunity to connect with all Children's House children and support our teachers.
 Julie holds a B.F.A. in painting from the University of Hartford in Connecticut.
 Her interest in Montessori began at home.
 Her mother, a Montessorian, welcomed Julie while a sophomore in college into her school to serve as an intern.
 Julie took her Montessori training in 1987 at the Center for Montessori in New Rochelle, New York.
 Before coming to Bridgeview, Julie taught for 15 years at the Montessori Discovery School in Norwich, Connecticut as well as in traditional preschools.
-Julie is licenced at the Lead Teacher and Director levels by the Department of Early Education and Care.
+Julie is licensed at the Lead Teacher and Director levels by the Department of Early Education and Care.